trixi-gpu/trixi-gpu.github.io/tutorial/ncu_profiling.md

 ## Prerequisite

-Make sure to download the version of NVIDIA Nsight Compute that is compatible with your current NVIDIA driver.
+Make sure to download the version of NVIDIA Nsight Compute that is compatible with your NVIDIA driver.

 - [NVIDIA Nsight Compute - Get Started](https://developer.nvidia.com/tools-overview/nsight-compute/get-started)